Indian National Rally Championship: Mitsubishi Cedia

 With the introduction of the much powerful Group N & N+ Mitsubishi Cedia with a power over 230 BHP in Group N+ trim, most top runners switched to it.

 The Maruti Gypsy again made appearances in INRC events as a new Gypsy class was created by FMSCI in 2008.

-Currently Mitsubishi Cedia is the most powerful car dominating the Indian Rally Scene.
-In 2013, the Volkswagen Polo made its debut and is making its presence felt in the INRC as a strong contender for being the most dominant car.

 The FMSCI has in the recent past since 2012 made quite a few changes to the INRC.
 It stopped the highly modified Group N+ category and followed the FIA Group N regulations for all its classes.
 The Junior Indian National Rally Championship (JINRC) to promote young talent was also introduced thereby stopping the Rally Star Cup.

 The other class that it created is the Indian Rally Championship which is open to foreign nationals as well as Indians in imported cars conforming to the FIA Group N category.
 With this, Indian rally fans have been able to see cars like the Mitsubishi Evo X and Subaru Impreza on Indian rally stages.

 In 2012, the Gypsy class was stopped and in 2013, the FMSCI created a SUV class running as per the FIA T1 & T2 regulations.
 The Mahindra XUV 500 has come out to be the vehicle to beat in this class.
 It has won the National Championship title first in 2014 with Gaurav Gill and co-driver Musa Sherif winning the Nationals and the duo went on to win in a Mahindra Vehicle in 2017, 2018 and 2020.